Joel Whitburn: Career

 Whitburn worked on record distribution for RCA in the mid 1960s, using his chart statistics to inform radio stations, before founding his own company, Record Research, Inc., in Menomonee Falls, Wisconsin, in 1970.
 He put together a team of researchers to examine in detail all of Billboard's music and video charts, and set up a licensing arrangement with Billboard.

 Since then, Record Research has published reference books based on data from the various popular music charts and to date has published over 200 books, 50 of which are in the Record Research catalog.
 His research extends from 1890 to the present and covers many genres.
 Featuring each recording's peak position, date charted, weeks charted, label and information, and trivia on recordings and artists, Whitburn's books are used extensively by the entertainment industry (especially radio DJs) and music fans worldwide.

 His flagship publication was Top Pop Singles, which covers the history of Billboard's popular singles charts, primarily the Billboard Hot 100.
 The most recent edition, Top Pop Singles 1955–2018, was released in June 2019.
 Whitburn was also the author of the series Top 40 Hits, published by Billboard Books.
 The ninth edition, covering the years 1955 to 2009, was published in 2012.

 Personal life

 Whitburn was an avid collector of phonograph records, with extensive collections in his underground vaults.
-His collection includes a copy of nearly every 78-rpm record, 45-rpm single, LP, and compact disc to reach the Billboard charts.
+His collection included a copy of nearly every 78-rpm record, 45-rpm single, LP, and compact disc to reach the Billboard charts.
 In 2013, his collection was estimated to contain over 200,000 singles.

 Whitburn was married to Frances (née Mudgett), and they had a daughter.
-He died at his home in Menomonee Falls, Wisconsin at the age of 82 on June 14, 2022.
+He died at his home in Menomonee Falls, Wisconsin, at the age of 82 on June 14, 2022.
+His wife, Frances, died five months later.